react-syntax-highlighter/react-syntax-highlighter/README.md

 ### Prism

 Using <a href="https://github.com/wooorm/refractor">refractor</a> we can use an ast built on languages from Prism.js instead of highlight.js.
 This is beneficial especially when highlighting jsx, a problem long unsolved by this module.
-The semantics of use are basically the same although a light mode is not yet supported (though is coming in the future).
+The semantics of use are basically the same although a light mode is not yet supported (though it is coming in the future).
 You can see a demo(with jsx) using Prism(refractor) <a href="https://react-syntax-highlighter.github.io/react-syntax-highlighter/demo/prism.html">here</a>.

 ```js
 import { Prism as SyntaxHighlighter } from 'react-syntax-highlighter';